 Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Influenza A is a highly contagious respiratory illness.
-It’s not usually dangerous if you are healthy, but can cause serious problems if you’re not.
-Find out more about what influenza A is, what the symptoms are and how to treat it.
+It’s not usually dangerous if you are healthy.
+Learn about the symptoms and how to treat it.

 Colds and flu